yjavali/projects/details/digital_forensics_expert_witness.md

 - **Hash Validation:** Ensured integrity of forensic images using MD5 and SHA1 hashes.
 - **Metadata Correlation:** Cross-referenced GPS data from dashcam with timestamps of emails and file access.

+**Note:** All tools and processes complied with **ISO/IEC 27037** standards for digital evidence handling and analysis, ensuring admissibility and accuracy in findings.

 ---

 ## **Legal and Admissibility Aspects**